Centre For Family Equity

 Youth aged 13-18 in the crucial developmental stage of adolescence need basic mobility more than ever to thrive in every aspect of their lives.
 Our youths are the future of this province and our most valuable resource.
 We must ensure their right to access school and thrive while BC brings up new generations who choose sustainable transportation for life.
 We cannot separate the right of every youth to access their school from their access to the mobility to do so.

-Sign our petition today and send a message to your MLA that we need Transit for Teens now.
+Sign our petition today and send a message to the provincial government that we need free Transit for Teens now.

 Transit for Teens has now been endorsed by over 30 stakeholders including: